papusingh2sms/unicorn-1/README.md

 # About Unicorn Framework

-    Unicorn Framework is an iOS, macOS and Linux post-exploitation framework that using one line command and powerful python payload attempts to spawn interactive command line session with a lot of features such as downloading files, uploading files, getting system information and etc.
+    Unicorn Framework is an iOS, macOS and Linux post-exploitation framework that using one line command and powerful python payload attempts to spawn a command line session with a lot of features such as downloading files, uploading files, getting system information and etc.

 ***